Wholesale Dealer Bond Texas Overview

-Factors that determine your bond premium
+Factors that determine the cost of your bond

 - Personal and business financial statements